cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 }
 ```

-Block proposals received before the last block is committed + `next_block_delay` MUST be rejected.
+A correct proposer MUST wait until the last block is committed + `next_block_delay` to propose a block.
-A proposer MUST wait until the last block is committed + `next_block_delay` to propose a block.
+A correct validator MUST wait until the last block is committed + `next_block_delay` to prevote on a proposal block.

 ### Specification